guilleferrer/backbonePaginator/README.md

 Usage:

 In your DOM you need a paginator element ( with the class paginator )

 ```html
 <div class="paginator">
     <div id="moveleft"></div>
     <div id="moveright"></div>
 </div>
 ```

-In the server side:

-You need to handle the parameter 'page_offset'

 ```javascript
 // create a collection